evaera/moonwave/website/docs/TagList.md

 You should **not include these** brackets when using these tags in your code.
 :::

+Make sure you check out the [Writing Types](Types) guide for more information on how to write types.

 ## Doc Comments

 Doc comments in Moonwave are denoted in one of two ways: A multi-line comment with a single equals sign between the square brackets, or a set of single-line triple-dash comments.
 Either one is acceptable, and these docs will interchangeably use both styles.